VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 70% "Inner Loop" activity with the pretense of the same academic rigor.

 Are you kidding?
 It would be like if I said "Einstein's great.
 He's my guy.
-But I would like to complement his Theory of Special Relativity expressing the equivalence of mass and energy with my own Artificial Quantum Matrix Theory that states the nutritional value of [Sour Patch Kids](https://sourpatchkids.com/) is directly proportional to the nutritional value of the fruits they represent.
+But I would like to complement his Theory of Special Relativity expressing the equivalence of mass and energy with my own Theory pf Artificial Quantum Matrix Superposition that states the nutritional value of [Sour Patch Kids](https://sourpatchkids.com/) is directly proportional to the nutritional value of the fruits they represent.
 That's just science!"

 This is how you know it's a ruse.
 McKinsey has no interest in creating a framework to measure developer productivity.
 Ever the ethically challenged firm, McKinsey has an interest in